axaq/traviso.js/README.md

     // engine-instance configuration object
     var instanceConfig = {
-        mapDataPath : "mapData.xml", // the path to the xml file that defines map data, required assetsToLoad : ["../assets/spritesheet.json", "../assets/house.png"], // array of paths to the assets that are desired to be loaded by traviso, no need to use if assets are already loaded to PIXI cache, default null
+        mapDataPath : "mapData.json", // the path to the json file that defines map data, required assetsToLoad : ["../assets/spritesheet.json", "../assets/house.png"], // array of paths to the assets that are desired to be loaded by traviso, no need to use if assets are already loaded to PIXI cache, default null
     };